Deutsche Bank reaches $170 million Euribor-rigging settlement

-NEW YORK Deutsche Bank AG (DBKGn.DE) will pay $170 million to settle an investor lawsuit claiming it conspired with other banks to manipulate the benchmark European Interbank Offered Rate and related derivatives.
+NEW YORK (Reuters) - Deutsche Bank AG (DBKGn.DE) will pay $170 million to settle an investor lawsuit claiming it conspired with other banks to manipulate the benchmark European Interbank Offered Rate and related derivatives.

 A preliminary settlement was filed on Monday with the U.S. District Court in Manhattan, and requires a judge's approval.